Gene Felton: Amateur racing career

 Felton began his motor sports career drag racing.
-In 1954, he had 6 wins as a drag racer.
+In 1954, he had six wins as a drag racer.

-From 1958 to 1960, while in the USMC, he raced motorcycles in Okinawa, Japan and won a championship consisting of 13 Pacer's Motorcycle Club Okinawa wins.
+From 1958 to 1960, while in the USMC, Felton raced motorcycles in Okinawa, Japan and won a championship consisting of 13 Pacer's Motorcycle Club Okinawa wins.

 In 1964, Felton won the Chimney Rock Hillclimb which was the first event he ever entered.
 In 1967, Felton was the Sports Car Club of America (SCCA) A Sedan Class Southeastern regional champion.
 Over the course of 1964 to 1969, he had 42 wins.

-In 1971, he was the SCCA D Production Class Southeastern regional champion.
+In 1971, Felton was the SCCA D Production Class Southeastern regional champion.
 Also in 1971, he was the Peachbowl Speedway Ministock champion.
-In 1971, he also competed in the NASCAR Grand American series and garnered 3 top-5 finishes.
+In 1971, he also competed in the NASCAR Grand American series and garnered three top-five finishes.